CS171/Homework_instructions/week-08/lab/week-08_lab.md

 #### Map TopoJSON data to geo path elements

 After defining the SVG area, the projection and the path generator, we can load the TopoJSON data, convert it to GeoJSON and finally map it to SVG paths.
-Here's a on-liner converting TopoJSON data for the US to GeoJSON.
+Here's a one-liner converting TopoJSON data for the US to GeoJSON.
 The data structure you end up with will allow you to draw a path for each state in the US.